This post can be found in Psychology Today.

 How do three people with depression have such vastly different problems and solutions?

-Unlike illnesses in other fields of medicine, mental health conditions under real clinical settings rarely abide by the textbook.
+Unlike illnesses in other fields of medicine, mental health conditions in real clinical settings rarely abide by the textbook.
 This variability makes conditions difficult to diagnose and solutions imprecise.
 However, mental illnesses have biological causes, and their treatments have a biological effect; we simply do not yet utilize the right tools to tackle them.

 Our current diagnostic system is based solely on psychological phenomena: human cognition, emotion, and behavior.
 Psychiatric assessments require that clinical evaluators possess an in-depth understanding of such as they engage in an extensive interview process with the patient.
 Human interaction is the main form of testing; besides ruling out non-psychiatric conditions, laboratory tests and imaging technologies cannot point to a specific mental diagnosis.